millsm402/millsm402.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I'm **Mark Mills.**, a data scientist with a PhD in Quantitative and Cognitive Psychology.
+Hi, I'm **Mark Mills**, a data scientist with a PhD in Quantitative and Cognitive Psychology.

 I provide quantitative research and data analysis solutions.